The Navier-Stokes equations in periodic domains: Background

 where $\Delta$ stands for the Laplacian, the vector quantity $\bfu(\bfx,t)=(u,v,w)(\bfx,t)$ is the velocity ($\bfx=(x,y,z)$), the scalar $p(\bfx,t)$ the pressure.
 We also use the tensor notation, $\bfu(\bfx,t)=(u_i(\bfx,t)),\bfx=(x_i),i=1,2,3$.
 The symbol $\nu(=\mu/\rho)$ denotes the kinematic viscosity, where $\rho$ and $\mu$ are the density and the viscosity of the fluid respectively.
 For inviscid flows $\nu=0$, the system is the Euler equations.
 Taking divergence of (\ref{ns}) and using the continuity, we obtain a Poisson's equation for the pressure

 which holds at every instant of time $t$.
 The initial condition for the velocity is solenoidal and smooth

 We are interested in finite-energy initial value problems subject to the initial data (\ref{ic}).
-To focus on the key issues of our note, let us consider viscous flows in a periodic cube with period $L$ in all three directions, $0 \leq x,y,z \leq L$.
+To focus on the key issues of our note, let us consider viscous flows in a periodic cube ($\Upo'$) with period $\bfL=(L_x,\;L_y,\;L_z)$, $0 \leq x,y,z \leq \bfL$.
 The boundary conditions take the form of

+By default, a cube is defined by $L=L_x=L_y=L_z$.
 Here the actual magnitudes in the velocity are {\it not} fixed; they are allowed to vary over the flow evolution in general.
 As the pressure only plays an auxiliary role in fluid motion, there must be no boundary conditions on the pressure.
 Otherwise, the dynamics is over-specified since the pressure can be eliminated by the incompressibility constraint, reducing (\ref{ns}) to a consistent system of three equations in three unknown velocities.